Many truck accidents happen simply because the truck driver was following too closely to the traffic in front of them.

 The problem is heightened when weather conditions or road conditions are adverse.

 Nevertheless, between driving too fast in adverse conditions and following too closely to the vehicles in front of them, a record number of truck accidents have resulted in serious injuries to the occupants of vehicles in front of big rigs.
 Stopping distance includes reaction time for the driver to perceive the need to stop and apply the brakes.
-From the time the brakes are applied to the time the truck comes to a complete stop is known as the braking distance.
+The time it takes for the brakes to be applied to the time the truck comes to a complete stop is known as the braking distance.

-Braking distance has many variables, which include the makeup of the highway, factors involving the tire such as tread, the weight of the vehicle, condition of the brakes, and weather such as rain, ice, or snow, which can make the roadway more slippery and adversely affect stopping distance.
+Braking distance has many variables, which include the makeup of the highway, factors involving the tire, such as tread, the weight of the vehicle, the condition of the brakes, and weather, such as rain, ice, or snow, which can make the roadway more slippery and adversely affect stopping distance.

 Call Us for a No Obligation Consultation Toll-Free at 1-866-758-4529